Automatic Intermodal Loading Unit Identification using Computer Vision: A Scoping Review: Results and Discussion

 Precision and recall are the common metrics for these individual stages.
 These metrics show the balance between false positives and false negatives, with precision focusing on the accuracy of positive predictions and recall on the model's ability to identify all relevant instances.
 The F1-score, or H-mean, harmoniously combines precision and recall into a single metric, offering a balanced view of the model's performance.

-For object detection or text detection tasks, \ac{map} and \ac{ap} are commonly used, measuring precision across various \ac{iou} levels.
-The \ac{iou} metric is important for assessing the overlap between predicted and actual bounding boxes.
-As for the recognition, besides precision, recall and F1-score, other metrics such as the \ac{cer} is used. \ac{cer} measures the proportion of characters that were incorrectly predicted compared to the total number of characters in the reference text, using the Levenshtein-distance \cite{lcvenshtcin1966binary}.
+For object detection, instance segmentation or text detection tasks, \ac{ap} and \ac{map} are commonly used, measuring precision across various \ac{iou} levels.
+The \ac{iou} metric is important for assessing the overlap between predicted and ground truth bounding boxes.
+As for the recognition, besides precision, recall and F1-score, other metrics such as the \ac{cer} or word accuracy are used. \ac{cer} measures the proportion of characters that were incorrectly predicted compared to the total number of characters in the reference text, using the Levenshtein-distance \cite{levenshtcin1966binary}.

 Speed and efficiency are evaluated using metrics such as \ac{fps}, and inference time, which assess the model's operational speed.
 Model complexity is assessed through the number of parameters, \acp{gflop}, and model size, indicating the computational demands and storage requirements.